Diphtheria-tetanus-acellular pertussis (dTap) vaccine

 What is diphtheria?

-- Of every 10 people who get diphtheria, 1 will die from it.
+- About 1 person in 10 with diphtheria will die from the illness.
 Babies who get it are even more likely to die.

 What is pertussis?

 - Also called whooping cough, pertussis is caused by germs that get into the throat and lungs and makes it difficult to clear mucous from the airways.